-Washington and Lee Student Consulting (WLSC) is a student organization created to provide pro bono consulting services to businesses and not-for-profit community organizations.
+Washington and Lee Student Consulting (WLSC) is a student-led organization that provides pro bono consulting services to businesses and not-for-profit community organizations.
 Our clients have included local, national, and international non-profit and for-profit businesses.

 Past projects have required teams to produce everything from marketing plans and social media strategies to human resources audits and community surveys.
-Students have implemented new accounting software systems, conducted economic assessments, written strategic plans and developed websites.
-In sum, each project is different and students gain a wide variety of valuable experiences from their time in the organization.
+Students have implemented new accounting software systems, conducted economic assessments, written strategic plans, and developed websites.
+In sum, each project is unique and students gain a wide variety of valuable experiences from their time in the organization.

-The range of work students produce makes them especially marketable as they look for internships and jobs in the consulting industry as well as many other different industries.
-Graduates of the program have gone on to launch successful careers with leading firms such as Bain & Co., the Boston Consulting Group, Deutsche Bank, J.P.
+The range of work that students produce makes them especially marketable as they look for internships and jobs in the consulting industry and beyond.
+Graduates of the program have gone on to launch successful careers with leading firms such as Bain & Co., the Boston Consulting Group, McKinsey & Co, Deutsche Bank, J.P.
 Morgan, and PricewaterhouseCoopers, among others.